gianhel/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>

+0:01 : Began read through of code and fixing of compiler errors 3:17 : Fixed compiler errors, starting implementation of progress bar for powerups